ura-design-system/isomerpages-boa/resources/features/_posts/2018-08-21-DP-Architects-on-passion-and-dream-jobs.md

 Angelene: …just a profession.
 It is a lifelong passion.
 It is wonderful that architects, unlike most other professions, can have a very long rewarding career to explore their ideas and interests because creativity has no age limit.
 This privilege is not accorded to many professions and for this I am very grateful to be doing what I do.

-The '20 under 45' series is part of URA’s larger focus on supporting and promoting architectural excellence in Singapore.
-The architects for the series are selected by a panel of assessors from the architectural profession and other related industries, based on their range of works that reflect their achievements in design, ideas and leadership.
+*The '20 under 45' series is part of URA’s larger focus on supporting and promoting architectural excellence in Singapore.
+The architects for the series are selected by a panel of assessors from the architectural profession and other related industries, based on their range of works that reflect their achievements in design, ideas and leadership.*

+*For more information about the series and to purchase the third edition book, go to URA's website.*